 annually yrs.
-2-10 unrestricted payments; 40% City of Doubles and Health Decision commission on vending sales (minus taxes and fees).
-City of Portsmouth Health Departmen SSU Counseling & Health Services has a partnership \$8,000 with the City of Portsmouth Health Department.
+2-10 unrestricted payments; 40% commission on vending sales (minus taxes and fees).
+40.000 City of Portsmouth Health Department SSU Counseling & Health Services has a partnership with the City of Portsmouth Health Department.
 Within this partnership, the City Health Department provides free 20 minute HIV testing to students each fall spring semesters.
 This testing takes place on campus to increase convenience to students and is completely funded by the City Health Department.
-When compared to the cost of purchasing individual HIV Home Testing Kits, this results in a savings of approximately \$8,000 per academic year.
-Barnes & Noble Barnes & Noble will pay Shawnee State University a \$200,000 percentage of gross sales at the Bookstore.
+When compared to the cost of purchasing individual HIV Home Testing Kits, this results in a savings of approximately \$8,000 per academic year. \$8,000 Barnes & Noble Barnes & Noble will pay Shawnee State University a percentage of gross sales at the Bookstore.
 SSU realizes an annual commission of approximately \$200,000 from this agreement.
-Barnes & Noble will also provide for a \$5,000 annual scholarship to SSUDF.
-Lindsey Wilson College The SSU Office of Counseling & Health Services has an \$17,000 ongoing MOU with Lindsey Wilson College School of Professional Counseling through which Master's level Counseling interns are provided each year (2011- 2018).
+Barnes & Noble will also provide for a \$5,000 annual scholarship to SSUDF. \$200,000 Lindsey Wilson College The SSU Office of Counseling & Health Services has an ongoing MOU with Lindsey Wilson College School of Professional Counseling through which Master's level Counseling interns are provided each year (2011-2018).
 This program increases the number of clinical service hours available to students with a minimal investment from SSU.
-This results in an estimated cost savings to SSU of \$17,000 in compensation plus benefits.
-Grace College The SSU Office of Counseling & Health Services is \$14,000 in the second year of MOU with Grace College +, through which Master's level Counseling Interns are provided.
-This program increases the number of clinical service hours available to students by approximately 1,000 hours and requires minimal 2 investment by SSU.
-This results in an estimated cost savings to SSU of \$14,000 in compensation Neal and Vickie Hatcher, Inc. plus benefits annually.
-Near and vickie Hatcher, Inc. Public/private partnership for student housing with \$400,000 partner maintaining all operating cost and revenue sharing back to the university.
+This results in an estimated cost savings to SSU of \$17,000 in compensation plus benefits. \$17,000 Grace College The SSU Office of Counseling & Health Services is in the second year of MOU with Grace College through which Master's level Counseling Interns are provided.
+This program increases the number of clinical service hours available to students by approximately 1,000 hours and requires minimal investment by SSU.
+This results in an estimated cost savings to SSU of \$14,000 in compensation plus benefits annually. \$14,000 Neal and Vickie Hatcher, Inc. Public/private partnership for student housing with partner maintaining all operating cost and revenue \$400,000 sharing back to the university.
 The University receives a portion of the revenue in the form of management fees.
 SSU receives a 10% management fee on all private-owned housing receipts.
 This developer also provides an average of \$10,000 in annual housing scholarships to SSU students.
-Southern Ohio Performing Arts Association (SOPAA) An MOU with 501(c)(3) Southern Ohio Performing Arts Association (SOPAA) generates revenue from shared sponsorships and savings through shared promotional and advertising costs with the university at the Vern Riffe Center for the Arts. \$238,000 Approximate annual gross revenue is \$238,000 Nationwide Insurance Our affinity partnership with Nationwide Insurance generates in excess of \$10,000 per year in royalty payments from the recognition of premiums paid by alumni, faculty, and staff policyholders. \$10,000 GeoTech This partnership was formed between GeoTech and our Plastics program whereby SSU provides contracted services to the company for a fee.
+Southern Ohio Performing Arts Association (SOPAA) An MOU with 501(c)(3) Southern Ohio Performing Arts Association (SOPAA) generates revenue from shared sponsorships and savings through shared promotional and advertising costs with the university at the Vern Riffe Center for the Arts.
+Approximate annual gross revenue is \$238,000 \$238,000 Nationwide Insurance Our affinity partnership with Nationwide Insurance generates in excess of \$10,000 per year in royalty payments from the recognition of premiums paid by alumni, faculty, and staff policyholders. \$10,000 GeoTech This partnership was formed between GeoTech and our Plastics program whereby SSU provides contracted services to the company for a fee.
 This agreement generated \$1,000 last year. \$1,000 Aladdin New food service partner (10 yr. agreement). \$750K Capital Investments; 10% commission on all sales, including catering; 20% commission on "off-campus" catering; 15K annually in scholarships; 5K annually to address food insecurity; 20K in services to President's catering fund; 10K in services annually to student government catering fund. \$120,000 (annually) Southeast Ohio RAPIDS partnership (including: Southern States, Shawnee State University, Rio Grande, Ohio University, Hocking College, Scioto CTC, and Pickaway Ross CTC) SSU as the lead writer, and with collaboration with industry and education partners, \$210,000 was awarded for the purchase of 3D Printers (capable of printing flexible, solid, reinforced, and biomedical plastics), Programmable Logic Controllers (PLCs), and a mobile manufacturing lab. \$210,000